ksauls/notes/content/posts/more-thoughts-books.md

 ---
-title: "More Thoughts on Lost Manuscripts"
+title: More Thoughts on Lost Manuscripts
-date: "2025-08-09"
+date: 2025-08-09
+tags:
 ---

 # A Few More Thoughts Regarding Lost Manuscripts